Was Jesus a pacifist?

 During Jesus’ ministry on earth, He emphasized the need for peace.
 He taught non-violence and told His disciples the importance of "turning the other cheek" rather than getting even (Matthew 5:38-44).
 We call Jesus the “prince of peace” because He will one day bring true and lasting peace to all creation.
 So while peace is what we ought to aim for, the Bible also teaches that war is sometimes necessary (Psalm 144:1).

-Jesus told His disciples: “Do not suppose that I have come to bring peace to the earth.
-I did not come to bring peace, but a sword.
-For I have come to turn ‘a man against his father, a daughter against her mother, a daughter-in-law against her mother-in-law—a man’s enemies will be the members of his own household’” (Matthew 10:34-36).
-Jesus knew that God's truth would cause conflicts between even the closest of friends and family.
+"Don't imagine that I came to bring peace to the earth!
+I came not to bring peace, but a sword.
+'I have come to set a man against his father, a daughter against her mother, and a daughter-in-law against her mother-in-law.
+Your enemies will be right in your own household!'" —Matthew 10:34-36 (NLT)

 Ecclesiastes 3:1-8 says there's a time for everything—including building and tearing down, love and hate, and, yes, war and peace too.
 These aren't tenets of pacifism.
 When we look at the book of Revelation, we learn that there will be a great war when Jesus returns to defeat the Antichrist and his forces (Revelation 19:11).
-In fact, Jesus is described as having a sharp sword coming out of His mouth and a rod of iron (Revelation 19:15), and He will be wearing a robe dipped in blood (Revelation 19:13).
+Jesus is described as having a sharp sword coming out of His mouth and a rod of iron (Revelation 19:15), and He will be wearing a robe dipped in blood (Revelation 19:13).

 The Battle Between Good & Evil

 On a spiritual level, the Bible teaches that there's a real battle going on between good and evil.
-Ephesians 6:12 says, "For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places."
-God has given us armor to fight and defend against the evil of our enemy, Satan (Ephesians 6:10-18).
+This is called spiritual warfare.
+God has given us His armor to both protect ourselves from enemy attacks and defend ourselves against the evil of Satan (Ephesians 6:10-18).

 ALSO SEE: